amazeeio/docs/architecture/stack-types/single.md

 ### Frontend Server
 * **Frontend Nginx**
-The frontend Nginx server takes care of SSL Termination and Redirects
+The frontend Nginx server takes care of SSL termination and Redirects
 * **Varnish**
 Content which can be cached is cached in memory by Varnish